The Advantages and Disadvantages of International Expansion

 Using an Employer of Record (EOR) Solution for Your Business Expansion Plans

-Employer of record or international PEO is a global employment solution whereby a third-party provider hires your employees on your behalf.
-The EOR provider becomes the legal employer and takes responsibility for the entire employment relationship, employment benefits and HR.
-The end client company manages only the day- to- day responsibilities.
+Employer of record (EOR) is a global employment solution whereby a third-party provider hires your employees on your behalf.
+The EOR provider becomes the legal employer and takes responsibility for the entire employment relationship, employment benefits, and HR.
+The end client company manages only the day-to-day responsibilities.
 With EOR, you do not need to set up an entity, and your workers will be employed legally and compliantly in a new country within a matter of days.